Yes, You Can Still Get Inspiration from Instances of Sexism

 Social sexism can also take the form of deciding who asks whom out, or who pays for a night out.
 Waitstaff can perpetuate this by asking for women’s food orders first, and also by giving the man the check.
 Teachers might perpetuate these behaviors by giving strength tasks to boys and praising the quietness or cooperation of girls.

-When sex is used as an excuse for a snap decision about someone without taking specifics into consideration, then it’s sexism.
+When sex is an excuse for a snap decision about someone without taking specifics into consideration, then it’s sexism.

-Whether you try to excuse it as locker room banter, or it appals you, sometimes people indulge in this.
+Whether you try to excuse it as locker room banter, or it appalls you, sometimes people indulge in this.
 And it can even happen almost inadvertently.

 One area where this tends to happen is with apparel.
 It’s rare when boys or men receive judgment for what they wear.
 That is, unless it’s overly feminine, filthy, or completely inappropriate for the occasion or task at hand.
 Or it’s the wrong team’s jersey.

-Women and girls, though, can often be judged by skirt or shorts length, the neckline of a blouse, or the height of their heels.
+Women and girls are often judged by their clothes.
+It can be skirt or shorts length, the neckline of a blouse, or the height of their heels.
+And yes, sadly, that goes into the rape old trope.
+What was she wearing?

 Characters can remark on everything from who pays for dinner to who gets the right to vote.
 They can support sexist conventions by pulling out chairs for women and giving little boys toy trucks.
-Or they can upend those conventions by giving up seats on the subway to men.
+They can upend those conventions by giving up seats on the subway to men.
 Or by giving little girls chemistry sets.
+Or by accepting trans folk wholeheartedly, and without reservation.